thedevcaptain/interfejs/README.md

   The actual HTTP method.
 (Be careful, you have to write it upper case)

 - mapping`boolean`

     A boolean flag that enables mapping the data.
 It it is true the response will be an `array of objects` for each of which the keys will be the values into the first row  and the effective data will be retrieved from the 2nd row. (just like a real table).

 - range `string`

   The range on the spreadsheet to use as source for this endpoint, it has to be written with [A1 Notation](https://developers.google.com/sheets/api/guides/concepts#a1_notation)

+- search `object`

+    If this object is specified the endpoint will be used as a GET search endpoint and it will search for the values (retrieved from the query parameter named `param` into the column `column`).
+    If search is active, the `mapping` and `range` parameter won't be executed.
+    - param `string`
+    - column `string`

 ### Authentication